Pinafore/qb/README.md

 #### Wikipedia Redirect Mapping Creation

+The output of this process is stored in `s3://pinafore-us-west-2/public/wiki_redirects.csv`

 All the wikipedia database dumps are provided in MySQL sql files.
 This guide has a good explanation of how to install MySQL which is necessary to use SQL dumps.
 For this task we will need these tables:

 * Redirect table: https://www.mediawiki.org/wiki/Manual:Redirect_table